 At ZQuiet, we have helped millions of people stop snoring with our anti-snoring solutions.
 In doing so, we have talked to many customers about their unique needs.
 We have noticed a few frequently asked questions, so we thought we would share answers with you.

 Noise canceling earbuds vary in their effectiveness depending on how loud the snorer is and the quality of the product.
 The best earplugs for snoring must be robust enough to block snoring noise, which can be 80 decibels or higher.
-Foam earplugs typically have a noise reduction rating of 25-30 decibels, but noise canceling earbuds for sleeping, such as the QuietOn 3, are designed to specifically block out snoring decibels which makes them the most effective and comfortable for sleeping.
+Foam earplugs typically have a noise reduction rating of 25-30 decibels, but noise reduction earplugs designed for sleeping, are designed to specifically reduce snoring decibels which makes them the most effective and comfortable for sleeping.

 The classic "elbow nudge" to force a snoring bed partner on their side happens for a reason.
 It's because the best sleeping position to stop snoring is to sleep on your side, giving your airway the best chance of staying open.
 Snoring is loudest when sleeping on your back because the tongue falls back, causing the tissues in your throat to collapse and amplify the snoring sound.
 Do pillows help with snoring?
 Yes, using a pillow or specialized positional therapy device can be helpful to ensure a snorer maintains the best position to open the airway and reduce snoring.